AdobeDocs/pass.en/help/accountiq/viewrep-multiple-mvpd.md

 >[!NOTE]
 >
->However, as of now you can select at most 10 individual MVPDs from the segment and time frame panel to view subscriber sharing statistics.
+>However, as of now you can select at most 10 individual MVPDs from the segment and time interval panel to view subscriber sharing statistics.

 To view subscriber account sharing statistics for multiple MVPDs:

-1. Define a desired segment following the steps in [How to define segment and select timeframe](/help/accountiq/howto-select-segment-timeframe.md) for evaluation from [segment and timeframe panel](/help/accountiq/segments-timeframe.md).
+1. Define a desired segment following the steps in [How to define segment and select timeinterval](/help/accountiq/howto-select-segment-timeinterval.md) for evaluation from [segment and timeinterval panel](/help/accountiq/segments-timeinterval.md).

 1. Select a desired reports page from the left navigation: